technofocus-pte/appmodrnztnprodevdepth/Labguides/Lab 3/Lab 3 - Install and use developer tools.docx.md

      ![](./media/image8.png)

-2. Check the checkbox for **Display list of available organizations**.
+2. Select Office 365.
+Check the checkbox for **Display list of available organizations**.

      ![A screenshot of a computer Description automatically generated](./media/image9.png)